nodeontrain/nodeontrain.xyz/tuts/user_model.md

 Executing (default): INSERT INTO `user` (`id`,`name`,`email`,`updatedAt`,`createdAt`) VALUES (NULL,'Dang Thanh','thanh@example.com','2016-01-20 09:39:59.293 +00:00','2016-01-20 09:39:59.293 +00:00');
 {% endhighlight %}

 You may have noticed that the new user object had `null` values for the `id` and the magic columns `createdAt` and `updatedAt` attributes.
-Let’s see if our save changed anything
+Let's see if our save changed anything
 {% highlight javascript %}
 > user
 { dataValues: